Chair, Doctoral Program Clinical Psychology

 The Chicago School of Professional Psychology

-Dr. Dell'Angela career has included substantial involvement in governance and accreditation activities.
+Dr. Dell'Angela's career has also included substantial involvement in governance and accreditation activities.
 As Chair and Vice Chair of the University Faculty Council of Loyola University Chicago she lead the faculty through a successful multiyear renewal initiative under a new president.
 Dr. Dell'Angela has experience in state, regional and healthcare accreditation and certification including HLC/NCA, ACGME, LCME, WASC, APA, JCAHO, CAP and CLIA.
-She holds credentials in Early Intervention, Family Mediation and Human Subjects Research.
-She has completed graduate work in Organizational Development and received her MA in Legal Studies with a focus on Healthcare and Education law in spring 2015.
-She serves on review panels for HRSA grant programs and serves as a reviewer for the "Professional Psychology Research and Practice" and other peer reviewed journals.
+She is a site visitor for the American Psychological association and recently led the Clinical PsyD program at TCSPP to a 7 yr reaccreditation in 2016.
+She has completed a certificate in mediation and graduate work in Organizational Development and received her MA in Legal Studies with a focus on Healthcare and Education law in spring 2015.
+She serves on review panels for HRSA grant programs and as a reviewer for "Professional Psychology Research and Practice" and other peer reviewed journals.

-In the Clinical PsyD program at TCSPP she has lead the development of responsive admission and enrollment management ,student progress and advising protocols.
-Current areas of focus include professional competency assessment and curriculum development in interprofessional practice, health psychology, military psychology and the practice of clinical psychology under the Patient Protection and Affordable Care Act.
-She serves on the Human Subjects Research Institutional Review Board of TCSPP.
-Recent courses taught include Biological Bases of Behavior, Divorce and Child Custody, Professional Practice and Advanced Practicum Seminar.
-She has served on dissertations committees in neuropsychology, health psychology, wellness, military psychology, professional competence and leadership.
+In the Clinical PsyD program at TCSPP she has lead the development of responsive admission and enrollment management, student progress and advising protocols.
+She is the PI for a $1.8 million dollar federal grant that provides scholarships for program students from disadvantaged backgrounds who are committed to work in primary care and underserved communities.
+Current areas of professional focus include professional competency assessment, curriculum development, and the practice of clinical psychology in the evolving healthcare landscape.
+She serves on the Human Subjects Research Institutional Review Board of TCSPP .
+Recent courses taught include Social Justice Advocacy, Primary Care, Biological Bases of Behavior, Divorce and Child Custody, Professional Practice and Advanced Practicum Seminar.
+She has served on dissertations committees in neuropsychology, health psychology, nutrition, integrated care, wellness, military psychology, professional competence and leadership

 - Education History